orbeon/orbeon-forms-doc/form-runner/persistence/relational-db.md

 ### Tomcat datasource configuration

-When using Tomcat, you setup a JDBC data source for your database instance either:
+When using Tomcat, you set up a JDBC data source for your database instance either:

 - in `server.xml` (not recommended by the Tomcat documentation because it is less flexible)
 - or in a separate context XML file (such as `orbeon.xml`) for the web app (recommended).